WNYM: Early years

-Bremer returned to the broadcasting airwaves four years later, with a new station licensed on August 19, 1926, to the Bremer Broadcasting Corporation in Jersey City.
-It was assigned the sequentially issued call letters WKBD.
-WKBD began a series of test transmissions in late August, initially broadcasting from Bremer's store at 210 Jackson Avenue.
-The next month Bremer was permitted to reclaim the call sign used in 1922, and the station was renamed WAAT.
-Its initial slogan was "The Voice At the Gate of the Golden State".
+The station was first licensed on August 19, 1926, to the Bremer Broadcasting Corporation in Jersey City, headed by Frank V. Bremer.
+It was initially assigned the sequentially issued call letters WKBD.
+WKBD began a series of test transmissions in late August, at first broadcasting from Bremer's store at 210 Jackson Avenue.
+The next month Bremer was permitted to reclaim the call sign, WAAT, that had been assigned to a station he operated in 1922 under a temporary authorization.
+(Although FCC records list WNYM's "date first licensed" as August 1926, some station histories cite 1922 as its establishment date.)

+WAAT's initial slogan was "The Voice At the Gate of the Golden State".
 A formal debut broadcast from studios at the Hotel Plaza in Jersey City was held on November 20, 1926.

-WAAT began operations during a chaotic period when most government regulation had been suspended, and new stations were free to be set up with few restrictions, and could chose their own transmitting frequencies.
+The station began operations during a chaotic period when most government regulation had been suspended, with new stations free to be set up with few restrictions, including choosing their own transmitting frequencies.
 Bremer initially squeezed WAAT onto the crowded New York area AM band using a non-standard frequency of 1275 kHz.
-Following the reestablishment of government control by the formation of the Federal Radio Commission, on May 3, 1927, the station was moved to a more traditional frequency of 1270 kHz, which a month later was changed to 1220 kHz.
-In November 1928, the station moved to 1070 kHz, which was followed by a switch to 940 kHz in April 1930.
+Following the reestablishment of government control by the formation of the Federal Radio Commission (FRC), the new regulators issued a series of temporary authorizations beginning on May 3, 1927, with WAAT moved to a more traditional frequency of 1270 kHz, which a month later was changed to 1220 kHz.
+Stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WAAT, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+In November 1928, with the implementation of the FRC's General Order 40, the station moved to 1070 kHz, which was followed by a switch to 940 kHz in April 1930.
 Effective March 1941, under the provisions of the North American Regional Broadcasting Agreement, stations on 940 kHz were reassigned to 970 kHz, which has been the station's frequency ever since.
 In 1943, WAAT's main studio location was changed from Jersey City to Newark, New Jersey in the Hotel Douglas, later moving to the Mosque Theatre at 1020 Broad Street.